• Skip to primary navigation

 This section reviews the best ingredients and substitutions for this recipe.
 For an exact list of ingredients and quantities, check the recipe card below.

 • Trout - We used a whole trout with the heads removed.
 You can leave on if you prefer.
 Wild caught rainbow will vary in size.
 Ours ranged from 12-16 ounces.
-If using frozen trout, allow fish to fully thaw.
+If using frozen trout, allow the fish to fully thaw.

 • Lemons - Fresh lemon slices will be used to stuff the fish.
 Lemon wedges are also great to serve alongside the finished dish.